Glossary

 AEP (Aggregate Exceedance Probability)

-Section titled “AEP (Aggregate Exceedance Probability)”EP curve based on the total (aggregate) loss per scenario across all occurrences in a period.
+Section titled “AEP (Aggregate Exceedance Probability)”EP curve based on the total (aggregate) loss per trial across all occurrences in a period.
 Contrasts with OEP, which uses only the largest single occurrence loss.

 Aggregate Deductible

 Section titled “Aggregate Deductible”The total loss a cedent must absorb across all occurrences in a period before reinsurance responds.
-Unlike an occurrence-level attachment, an aggregate deductible accumulates losses across occurrences.
-In operator notation: Threshold(level, {s}, {s,t,e}).
+Unlike an occurrence-level attachment, an aggregate deductible accumulates losses across occurrences — it is the attachment of an aggregate excess term.

-Discussed in: Products and Contracts (conceptual), Quantification (formal)
+Discussed in: Products and Contracts (conceptual), Analytics Toolkit (formal)

 Aggregate Stop Loss

 Section titled “Aggregate Stop Loss”A reinsurance contract that caps the cedent’s total annual losses above an aggregate deductible.
-Applies at the scenario (annual) level rather than per occurrence.
-In operator notation: Cap(limit, {s}, {s,t,e}) ∘ Threshold(A, {s}, {s,t,e}).
+Applies at the trial (annual) level rather than per occurrence.
+In term notation: applied to the trial total.

 Discussed in: Products and Contracts